Duke BSE and MEM: 4+1

 - Spring of Senior Year for admission in Fall of 5th year

-The MEM (EGRMGMT) courses are not typically available to undergraduates.
-After admission, 4+1 students work with our academic coordinator to receive permission numbers to allow registration for EGRMGMT courses while an undergraduate.
+- The MEM (EGRMGMT) courses are not typically available to undergraduates.
+After admission, undergraduate 4+1 students work with our academic coordinator to receive permission numbers to allow registration for EGRMGMT courses while an undergraduate.
 Not all graduate level courses are available to undergraduates and permission numbers will only be provided for EGRMGMT courses.
-If a 4+1 student desires to take graduate level electives classes that are not available to undergraduates, a 4+1 student should take these courses in the fifth year of study.
+If a 4+1 undergraduate student desires to take graduate level electives classes that are not available to undergraduates, a 4+1 student should take these courses in the fifth year of study.

 Contact the MEM Office for more information.